davidudo/alx-low_level_programming/README.md

 # ALX Low Level Programming

->Solutions to by ALX low level programming tasks.
+>Solutions to my ALX low level programming tasks.
 This tasks were given to help me understand C programming language and how it can be used to build programs.

 <p align="center">
   <img src="https://i.postimg.cc/rprHShJ1/C-compilation-process.gif" />